BabylonJS/OldDocumentationSite/content/How_To/mesh/MeshBehavior.md

 ## MultiPointerScaleBehavior
 This is used to scale a mesh based on 2 pointers (eg. fingers or vr controllers)
 ```
-var multiPointerScaleBehavior = new BABYLON.MultiPointerScaleBehavior()
+var multiPointerScaleBehavior = new BABYLON.MultiPointerScaleBehavior();
 ```

 [Example](https://www.babylonjs-playground.com/#DEYAQ5#40)